 The majority of patients diagnosed with metastatic colorectal disease have unresectable disease.
 However, for those with liver-limited unresectable disease that, because of involvement of critical structures, cannot be resected unless regression is accomplished, preoperative chemotherapy is being increasingly considered in highly selected cases in an attempt to downsize colorectal metastases and convert them to a resectable status.
 Patients presenting with large numbers of metastatic sites within the liver or lung are unlikely to achieve an R0 resection simply on the basis of a favorable response to chemotherapy, as the probability of complete eradication of a metastatic deposit by chemotherapy alone is low.
 These patients should be regarded as having unresectable disease not amenable to conversion therapy.
-In some highly selected cases, however, patients with significant response to conversion chemotherapy can be converted from unresectable to resectable status.

-Any active metastatic chemotherapeutic regimen can be used in an attempt to convert a patient's unresectable status to a resectable status, because the goal is not specifically to eradicate micrometastatic disease, but rather to obtain the optimal size regression of the visible metastases.
+In some highly selected cases, however, patients with significant response to conversion chemotherapy can be converted from unresectable to resectable status.468 the goal is not specifically to eradicate micrometastatic disease, but rather to obtain the optimal size regression of the visible metastases.
 An important point to keep in mind is that irinotecan- and oxaliplatin-based chemotherapeutic regimens may cause liver steatohepatitis and sinusoidal liver injury, respectively.
-480-484 To limit the development of hepatotoxicity, it is therefore recommended that surgery be performed as soon as possible after the patient becomes resectable.
+521-525 To limit the development of hepatotoxicity, it is therefore recommended that surgery be performed as soon as possible after the patient becomes resectable.
 Some of the trials addressing various conversion therapy regimens are discussed below.